StefHill/HillsHealth/Architectural Definition.md

 ### Problem Definition

-Ensure that peer-reviewed health and medical research is available to a non-academic audience and is presented in a succinct and contemporary manner
+Peer-reviewed health and medical research needs to be available to a non-academic audience and presented in a succinct and contemporary manner.

 ## Business Process Scope
 ### Out of Scope